F-Stack/f-stack/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

     constraints.
     In that case, the pad header is used to locate the actual malloc element header for the block.
-    For the end-of-memseg structure, this is always a ``BUSY`` value, which ensures that no element, on being freed, searches beyond the end of the memseg for other blocks to merge with into a larger free area.

 *   pad - this holds the length of the padding present at the start of the block.
     In the case of a normal block header, it is added to the address of the end